Bachelor of Arts in Journalism

 Pre-Major and Major Status

-Students may declare a journalism major at any time by completing a Declaration of Major form and submitting it to the dean's office.
+Students may declare a Journalism major at any time by completing a Declaration of Major form and submitting it to the advising center in RSJ 303.

 Beginning journalism students maintain Pre-Journalism status until the following requirements are met: